-How to Rename a file using Excel VBA?
+How to Rename a file with Excel VBA?

-This vba rename file is one of those few functions that exists outside of ‘VBA’ & it can be used directly as mentioned below:
+But, this vba rename file is one of those few functions that exists outside of ‘VBA’ object & it can be used directly as mentioned below:

 Here is a VBA code example that shows how to change the name of a file.